Sawgrass Mills

-Sawgrass Mills is an outlet shopping mall in Sunrise, Florida owned by Simon Property Group.
+Sawgrass Mills is a large shopping mall in Sunrise, Florida, owned by Simon Property Group.
 With 2,370,610 sqft of retail selling space, it is the eleventh largest mall in the United States, the largest single story outlet mall in the U.S., the largest shopping mall in Broward County, the second largest mall in Florida and the Miami metropolitan area after the Aventura Mall, and the third largest shopping mall in the southeastern United States.
+With over 21 million annual visitors, Sawgrass Mills is one of the most visited attractions in the state of Florida.